-It may be more beneficial for startups to extend their horizons by studying existing firms' best practises.
-By learning their experiences, you can save time and money while getting closer to your ambitious objective.
+It may be more beneficial for startups to extend their horizons by studying existing firms’ best practices.
+By learning from their experiences, you can save time and money while getting closer to your ambitious objective.

-So, in this blog, let’s discuss how to do market research for a startup.
+So, in this blog, let’s discuss how to do market research for startups.